CORA’s Champions for Children Virtual Celebration!

 Sr. Brigid has dedicated her career to advancing the Good Shepherd mission.
 She hails from Reading, Pennsylvania.
 She earned her BA degree in Psychology from La Salle University, her Social Work and Law and Social Policy Masters degrees from Bryn Mawr College, and eventually a JD from Temple University School of Law.
 Her earlier Philadelphia endeavors included work in the Germantown section of Philadelphia as a Child Care Supervisor at the Good Shepherd Claver School for Girls and the Good Shepherd Diagnostic Center (founded by Sr. Charity Kohl).
 She started a Youth Counseling Service in SW Germantown with the Neighborhood Association which served 800 area youth.
 She initiated the Philadelphia Housing Court Mediation Program in 1982 and went on to found the Good Shepherd Mediation Program in 1984.
 In fact, along with Attorney Stephen Bosh, Sr. Brigid started the original Landlord/Tenant Mediation Program at Housing Court and was she the program’s first employed mediator who ran the program, trained mediators and did mediation of cases.

 While she was Province Leader of the Washington Province from 1991 – 2000, Sr. Brigid Lawlor served her first term on CORA’S Board.
-In 2001, Sr. Brigid founded the Good Shepherd National Advocacy Center located in Silver Spring.
+In 2001, Sr. Brigid founded the Good Shepherd National Advocacy Center located in Silver Spring, MD.
 The National Advocacy Center works to change those policies which hinder the work of Good Shepherd programs in the U.S. and worldwide.
 She’s lobbied for policies that affect Immigration, Human Trafficking, Domestic Violence and Environmental issues.

 From 2003 to 2015, Sr. Brigid served as the Congregational Leader of the Sisters of Our Lady of Charity of the Good Shepherd.
 The sisters are located in 74 countries.
 There are 3,500 apostolic sisters and 500 contemplative sisters with countless lay mission partners.
 Her role was one of spiritual animation, team building, visiting the sisters and ministries of the countries and general administration.